tayruxin/tp/docs/UserGuide.md

 LinkMeIn uses the Command Line Interface (CLI).
 CLI is a means of interacting with a computer program by **inputting lines of text called command-lines**.

 Do not be put off by its name!
-Read on to find out how simple CLI is in LinkMeIn.
+Read on to find out how simple CLI is for LinkMeIn.

 <div style="margin-top: 10px; margin-bottom: 10px">
     <img src="images/cli-description/CliDescription1.png" alt="CliDescription1" width="650"/>